bhuvinth/travel-aggregator/README.md

 This would be running based on docker-compose.
 So please install the docker-compose before running this.
 This would take some time, since it would build the relevant dockers and start the application.

-If you dont want to start the application in docker, then please use command:
+You can also start the application without the Docker, then please use command:
 ```
 npm run dev
 ```